-Our 2018 Epcot International Food & Wine Festival Global Marketplace reviews continues with Mexico, located near the pavilion of the same name near World Showcase’s entrance.
-This booth is one of the oldest, celebrating 22 consecutive years at the annual Walt Disney World event.
+Mexico is located near the pavilion of the same name near World Showcase’s entrance.
+This booth is one of the oldest, celebrating 25 consecutive years at the annual Walt Disney World event.
 In that quarter-century, it’s frequently rotated new items in after previous years scored less than stellar reviews.
 Shades of the notorious Italy booth here.

-In this post, we’ll review each of the food items at the Mexico booth, which will be available daily from now until November 12, 2018.
+In this post, we’ll review each of the food items at the Mexico booth, which will be available daily from now through some point in the fall.
 That’s plenty of time to drop in and try out these dishes, but you may not want to do that, because as usual, Mexico disappoints…

 Now our photos and reviews of each item at the Mexico Global Marketplace…

-Coconut Rice Pudding – As usual, the redeeming item at the Mexico booth is dessert.
-The rice blended with the coconut milk makes for a creamy pudding, and the mango topping pushes it over the edge.
+Capirotada de Chocolate ($5.50) – As usual, the redeeming item at the Mexico Global Marketplace is dessert.
+The Chocolate Bread Pudding is moist and soft, and the Chocolate Abuelita Crème Anglaise pushes it over the top.